Concrete FAQs & Tips

 Precision Corporation, a full-service outdoor contractor serving Cleveland and the surrounding area, takes pride in providing our clients with quality service, on time and on budget.
 Check out the answers to a few frequently asked concrete questions below, and then contact us at (440) 843-9500 for a free consultation.

 And once we’ve discussed our professional concrete services, make sure to ask about how we can coordinate a comprehensive outdoor service package utilizing the skills of some of our other crews.
 We do it all!
-For example, that in-ground pool you’ve been dreaming about could become a real oasis with a brushed concrete pool deck, a security fence around the perimeter and perfectly trimmed trees for privacy.
-Add in some mood-setting landscape lighting and an automatic sprinkler system to take care of watering while you swim, and you might as well be on vacation!
+For example, that in-ground pool you’ve been dreaming about could become a real oasis with a brushed concrete pool deck and perfectly trimmed trees for privacy.
+Add in some mood-setting landscape lighting, and you might as well be on vacation!

 Q. What type of warranty do you have?